pandium/sample_integrations/POKEMON_OF_THE_DAY/README.md

 ## Intro

 Pokémon Of The Day is a simple integration built to be run on Pandium.
-This is the result of Pandium's Pokemon of the Day tutorial.
+This is the result of Pandium's Pokémon of the Day tutorial.

 ## Integration Functionality